avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/connect-ta652fc-w-to-thingsboard.rst

 Troubleshooting
 ================

-Thermostat TA652FC-W cann't connect to Wi-Fi:
+Thermostat TA652FC-W can't connect to Wi-Fi:

 - If the Thermostat has never been connected to any Wi-Fi router since leaving the factory, it will enter Soft-AP mode.
 You can search for Wi-Fi SSID similar to "EasyStat-xxxx" through your mobile phone or computer.
 - Make sure the Wi-Fi router supports and turns on the 2.4G signal.
 Currently, some dual-band (2.4G & 5G) Wi-Fi routers can turn off the 2.4G signal.
 Please turn it on in your router settings.